-Previous OHF support has allowed us to make significant progress towards protecting and buffering our remaining native prairie.
-Since 2013, 3,800 acres have been added to the Refuge.
-2,470 acres are classified as native prairie.
-Additional habitat includes 410 acres of wetlands and 11 miles of stream/lakefront.
-Landowners have committed an additional 294 acres, including 159 native prairie acres.
+Previous OHF support has allowed the partners to make significant progress towards our shared goal of protecting and buffering the remaining native prairie.
+The first property was acquired in March, 2013.
+4,320 acres have now been added to the Refuge.
+Of these, 2,820 acres are classified as native prairie.
+Additional habitat includes 460 acres of wetlands and 11 miles of stream and/or lakefront.
+Landowners have committed a further 530 acres.
 Negotiations are ongoing with a long list of interested landowners.